Scaling Optimized Hermite Approximation Methods: Numerical results and discussions

-It can be clearly seen from \cref{tab:conv-order} that a proper scaling doubles the convergence order.
-This fact holds for all functions have algebraic(exponential) decay in spatial domain and exponential(algebraic) decay in frequency domain.
+It can be clearly seen from \cref{tab:conv-order} that proper scaling doubles the convergence order.
+This fact holds for all functions that have algebraic(exponential) decay in the spatial domain and exponential(algebraic) decay in the frequency domain.